aidankeefe2022/JsonCompare/README.md

 ```

 Ciao does not exist in file 1 so "Ciao" and "bye" are counted as mismatched bytes.

-Hello does not exist in file 1 so "Ciao" and "bye" are counted as mismatched bytes.
+Hello does not exist in file 2 so "Hello" and "bye" are counted as mismatched bytes.

 Score in this case would be 0.